librato/taxonomy/Part2/traditional/free_open/monoliths/system/sensu.md

 ### Notification Capabilities
 Alerts are implemented as events.
-They're passed to handlers process to process, and Sensu assume's the handler knows what to do with it.
-Handlers come in a few types, one of which is the "pipe" handler, which simply pipes the json-encoded event into the program you specify (there are many community-provided handlers you can use, you don't have to write them yourself).
+They're passed to handlers process to process, and Sensu assumes the handler knows what to do with it.
+Handlers come in a few types, one of which is the "pipe" handler, which simply pipes the JSON-encoded event into the program you specify (there are many community-provided handlers you can use, you don't have to write them yourself).
 An event will fire on any check that returns a non-zero exit code.
-That Event will be handleled either by the default event handler, or the handler(s) you specify in the check configuration.
+That Event will be handled either by the default event handler, or the handler(s) you specify in the check configuration.

 This is, by the way exactly the same way Sensu handles performance data export;
-the check fires an eent containing performance data which is picked up by the handler you specify in the check configuration.
+the check fires an event containing performance data which is picked up by the handler you specify in the check configuration.

 ### Integration capabilities
-Sensu is heavily invested in being a fantastic distributed data collector and therefore has fantastic integration features (it is certainly king amoung the centralized pollers in this regard).
+Sensu is heavily invested in being a fantastic distributed data collector and therefore has fantastic integration features (it is certainly king among the centralized pollers in this regard).
 Apart from the wide-open event framework it boasts myriad web-based API's that can be used for state and service introspection.